guttih/WaterMixer/docs/development/hardware.md

 ## proportional_valve
 __12V Proportional Valve__

-There are three valves in this project, one 1/2" and two 3/4" valves.
+There are three valves in this project, one 3/8" and two 3/4" valves.
 They work exactly the same so we will consider them all three units of the same device.
-The 1/2" unit will be controlling the cold water flow.
+The 3/8" unit will be controlling the drain water flow.

 - Bought 2 x [Voltage: DC9V to DC24V, Specification: DN20 BSP Thread, Wiring Control: 0V to 5V Signal](https://www.aliexpress.com/item/32819881011.html?spm=a2g0s.12269583.0.0.112c1eaeyGDt8f)
 - Bought 1 x [Voltage:DC9V-24V 0-5V, Specification: DN10 Brass Valve, Thread Type: NPT](https://www.aliexpress.com/item/33037988030.html?spm=a2g0s.12269583.0.0.6c674a42N25diC)